Colby College Department of English

 English 495A: The first pedagogy practicum for new graduate student teachers at UCLA.
 A workshop for experimenting with teaching styles, personae, and activities that emphasizes strategies for preparing and presenting materials in class, leading classroom discussions, evaluating student writing, creating short assignments, and working one-on-one with students.

 English 495B: The second pedagogy practicum for new graduate student teachers at UCLA.
 Prepares students for teaching English 4W, the department’s intro-level literature and composition course.
 Focuses on syllabus development and strategies for teaching across genres and historical periods, creating effective classroom exercises, and employing fair and useful assessment strategies.

-Graduate Student Representative, Mellon Advisory Committee on Pedagogy, 2012–2013
+Graduate Student Representative, Mellon Advisory Committee on Pedagogy in Literatures in English, UCLA, 2012–2013

 Vice President, English Graduate Union, UCLA, 2009–2010

 Book Production Assistant, Modern Language Association, New York, NY, 2006–2007

 Editorial Assistant, Oxford University Press, New York, NY, 2005–2006

 Modern Language Association

 American Comparative Literature Association